FluentDOM/YAML-Dipper/README.md

 Adds support for YAML to FluentDOM.
 It adds a loader and a serializer.
 It uses the [Dipper](https://github.com/secondparty/dipper) library.

+NOTE: At the moment a [fork of Dipper](https://github.com/FluentDOM/dipper is used.

 This plugin needs FluentDOM 5.2.1 aka the current development version.

 Installation